psychoanalyze/notebooks/README.md

 # Notebooks

-Notebooks are a great way to quickly start coding with the `psychoanalyze` package without needing to set up a development environment or install prerequisite software.
+Notebooks are a great way to quickly start scripting with the `psychoanalyze` package without needing to set up a development environment or install prerequisite software.

 ## Tutorial notebook on Binder